Medically reviewed by Drugs.com. Last updated on May 29, 2019.

 Data not available

 -This drug should be taken with a meal and water at approximately the same time each day.

--This drug should be swallowed whole and not chewed, crushed, or broken.
+-Tablets should be swallowed whole and not chewed, crushed, or broken prior to swallowing.

 -A missed dose should be taken as soon as possible if it is within 8 hours of the normal dosing time; otherwise, the missed dose should be skipped and the next dose should be taken at the usual time the following day.